 - Medications used and effect

-The information should be recorded on a regular basis to obtain an overall picture of the headache symptoms and treatment.
-This may continue for a set time frame – one month, for example – or on an ongoing basis to allow the patient and the health practitioner to gain a deeper understanding of the patient’s condition.
+This information should be recorded on a regular basis to obtain an overall picture of the headache symptoms and treatment.
+This may continue for a set time frame of one month, for example, or on an ongoing basis to allow the patient and the health practitioner to gain a deeper understanding of the patient’s condition.

 It is important to be as specific as possible when recording details about the headaches in the diary.
-Patients should be instructed to describe the type of pain, such as burning, aching, sharp, dull or throbbing, and rate the intensity of the pain on a scale from 1 to 10.
+Patients should be instructed to describe the type of pain, such as burning, aching, sharp, dull, or throbbing, as well as rate the intensity of the pain on a scale from 1 to 10.

-The ideal way to record the information in a headache diary will differ for each patient but it is important that each individual finds a medium that they feel comfortable using.
+The ideal way to record the information in a headache diary will differ for each patient.
+However, it is important that each individual finds a medium that they feel comfortable using.

 Some people prefer to use a paper form that they can fill out, while others prefer to write notes in a calendar or notebook.
-There are also electronic headache diaries and dedicated smartphone apps that can help to remind people to fill in the details on their electronic device.
+There are also electronic headache diaries and dedicated smartphone apps that can help to remind people to fill in the details of their headaches on their electronic devices.

 It is best to regularly record symptoms and lifestyle factors in the headache diary, usually at least once a day.
-This helps to ensure that a complete, broad picture of the headache patterns is recorded, which can help to identify problematic areas and suggest appropriate management techniques.
+This helps to ensure that a complete and broad picture of the headache patterns is recorded, which can help to identify problematic areas and suggest appropriate management techniques.